boecker-lab/docs.sirius.github.io/docs/_pages/cli.md

 ## LCMS-align: Feature detection and feature alignment [Preprocessing]

-The `lcms-align` tool allows you to import mzML/mzXML files into SIRIUS.
+The `lcms-align` tool allows you to import multipe mzML/mzXML files into SIRIUS.
 It performs feature detection and feature alignment based on the MS/MS spectra and creates a SIRIUS project-space which is then used to execute followup analysis steps: